 For each of the five stages of grief initially proposed by psychiatrist Elisabeth Kübler-Ross in the 1969 book On Death and Dying (denial, anger, bargaining, depression and acceptance), crying is arguably a key component.
 Each step may involve tears during the road to recovery.

-5. Crying Is A Crucial Step To Start Moving Forward
+5. It’s Is A Crucial Step To Start Moving Forward

 This quote is true symbolically and literally.

-On a scientific level, tears are what makes it possible for us to see.
+On a scientific level, tears make it possible for us to see.
 That’s literally what they’re there for.
-Tears both lubricate our eyeballs and our eyelids and help us prevent the dehydration of our mucous membranes.
+Tears lubricate our eyeballs and eyelids and help us prevent dehydration of our mucous membranes.

 In the fascinating article “The Miracle of Tears,” author Dr. Jerry Bergman explains that without tears, seeing would be very uncomfortable in the short term and impossible in the long term.